objectiv/objectiv-analytics/bach/docs/source/example-notebooks/feature_importance.rst

     model.auc()

 The average AUC of our models is 0.69.
 This is better than a baseline model (0.5 AUC).
-However, it also means that it is not a perfect model and therefore the chosen features don't fully explain the conversion.
+However, it also means that it is not a perfect model and therefore the chosen features alone can't predict conversion completely.
-Among others, some things that might improve further models are a larger test set, other explanatory variables (i.e. more detailed locations instead of only root locations), more information on the users (i.e. user referrer as a proxy for user intent).
+Among others, some things that might improve further models are a larger data set, other explanatory variables (i.e. more detailed locations instead of only root locations), more information on the users (i.e. user referrer as a proxy for user intent).